Want to know if Semrush is worth the cost? Find out in our in-depth Semrush review.

 Free users can only pull up 10 Analytics reports per day (whereas paid users get thousands of searches).
 Plus, you can only create a single project and track up to 10 keyword positions.

 The Pro plan is Semrush’s entry-level paid plan.
-It starts from $99.95/month if billed annually and is designed for independent marketers, beginners, and small teams.
+It starts from $129.95/month and is designed for independent marketers, beginners, and small teams.
 It comes with everything in the Free plan plus extra features and higher usage limits.

 Pro users can have up to 5 projects and track up to 500 keywords with daily updates.
 They’re also limited to 10k domain and keyword analytics results per report, 3k reports per day, and 100k page crawl credits per month.